MicrosoftDocs/fabric-docs/docs/cicd/troubleshoot-cicd.md

 To resolve the issue, delete the problematic item(s):

-* If the item that's not selected isn't supported by Git (for example, Dashboards), delete it manually from the workspace.
+* If the item that's not selected is supported by git (for example, reports), select it to be deleted as well.
-* If the item that isn't selected is supported by Git (for example, reports), select it as well.
+* If the item that's not selected isn't supported by git (for example, Dashboards), [delete it manually](git-integration/partial-update.md) from the workspace.

 Select **Undo**.